polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 # Microchip PolarFire SoC Linux Software Development Kit
-This repository builds a command line only RISC-V Linux image for the Microchip PolarFire SoC Linux Software Development Kits.
+This repository builds a command line only RISC-V Linux image for the Microchip PolarFire SoC Development Boards.
 It first will build the GNU cross-compilation toolchain for RISC-V, which will be installed in the `toolchain/` subdirectory.
 This toolchain is then used to build a Linux image consisting of the kernel, a Busybox based root file system and the necessary bootloaders for each development platform.

 Currently the following development platforms are supported: